island-lang/island-lang.github.io/README.md

 ## Anonymous structures

-A **structure** is a simple object-like container, analogous to a dictionary with a fixed set of predefined fields and member types:
+A **structure** is a simple object-like container, analogous to a dictionary, but with a fixed set of predefined fields and member types:
 ```isl
 let myStructure = { url: "https://example.com", speed: 9000 }
 ```